Install and register GitLab Runner for autoscaling with Docker Machine

 --google-accelerator type=nvidia-tesla-p4,count=1 Specifies the type and number of GPU accelerators to attach to the instance (type=TYPE,count=N format)

---google-maintenance-policy TERMINATE Always use TERMINATE because Google Cloud does not allow GPU instances to be live migrated.
+--google-maintenance-policy TERMINATE Always use TERMINATE because Google Cloud does not allow live migration of GPU instances.

 --google-machine-image https://www.googleapis.com/compute/v1/projects/deeplearning-platform-release/global/images/family/tf2-ent-2-3-cu110 The URL of a GPU-enabled operating system.
 See the list of available images.